www.Naves-Topical-Bible.com

 Death and burial of

-Genesis 23:1-20 And Sarah was an hundred and seven and twenty years old: these were the years of the life of Sarah.
-And Sarah died in Kirjatharba; the same is Hebron in the land of Canaan: and Abraham came to mourn for Sarah, and to weep for her.
-And Abraham stood up from before his dead, and spake unto the sons of Heth, saying, I am a stranger and a sojourner with you: give me a possession of a buryingplace with you, that I may bury my dead out of my sight.
-And the children of Heth answered Abraham, saying unto him, ...
+• Genesis 23 And Sarah was an hundred and seven and twenty years old: these were the years of the life of Sarah.
+2 And Sarah died in Kirjatharba; the same is Hebron in the land of Canaan: and Abraham came to mourn for Sarah, and to weep for her.
+3 And Abraham stood up from before his dead, and spake unto the sons of Heth, saying, 4 I am a stranger and a sojourner with you: give me a possession of a buryingplace with you, that I may bury my dead out of my sight. ...

 Character of